History of Kraków: Early history

 (a permit from Leszek Biały to encircle the city with high defensive walls was granted in 1285).

+In 1315 a large alliance of Poland, Denmark, Norway, Sweden and the duchies of Pomerania and Mecklenburg was formed in Kraków.

 Kraków rose to new prominence in 1364, when Casimir III of Poland founded the Cracow Academy, the second university in central Europe after the University of Prague.
 There had already been a cathedral school since 1150 functioning under the auspices of the city's bishop.
 The city continued to grow under the joint Lithuanian-Polish Jagiellon dynasty (1386–1572).
 As the capital of a powerful state, it became a flourishing center of science and the arts.

-Kraków was a member of the Hanseatic League and many craftsmen settled there, established businesses and formed craftsmen's guilds.
+Many craftsmen settled there, established businesses and formed craftsmen's guilds.
 City Law, including guilds' depictions and descriptions, were recorded in the German language Balthasar Behem Codex.
 This codex is now featured at the Jagiellonian Library.
-By the end of the thirteenth century, Kraków had become a predominantly German city.
-In 1475 delegates of the elector George the Rich of Bavaria came to Kraków to negotiate the marriage of Princess Jadwiga of Poland (Hedwig in German), the daughter of King Casimir IV Jagiellon to George the Rich.
+In 1475, delegates of the elector George the Rich of Bavaria came to Kraków to negotiate the marriage of Princess Jadwiga of Poland (Hedwig in German), the daughter of King Casimir IV Jagiellon to George the Rich.
 Jadwiga traveled for two months to Landshut in Bavaria, where an elaborate marriage celebration, the Landshut Wedding took place.
 Around 1502 Kraków was already featured in the works of Albrecht Dürer as well as in those of Hartmann Schedel (Nuremberg Chronicle) and Georg Braun (Civitates orbis terrarum).

 During the 15th century extremist clergymen advocated violence towards the Jews, who in a gradual process lost their positions.
 In 1469 Jews were expelled from their old settlement to Spiglarska Street.
 In 1485 Jewish elders were forced into a renunciation of trade in Kraków, which led many Jews to leave for Kazimierz that did not fall under the restrictions due to its status as a royal town.
 Following the 1494 fire in Kraków, a wave of anti-Jewish attacks took place.
 In 1495, King John I Albert expelled the Jews from the city walls of Kraków; they moved to Kazimierz (now a district of Kraków).